timoxley/cruft/Readme.md

 if a package is found in this list when cruft is run, any listed content will be removed.

+Entries starting with a bang will not be removed. e.g. override defaults.

 Updates to this readme will change these values.

 ## hawk